bachipeachy/pgs_workspace/doc/pgs_architecture_closed-loop_governed_transformation_v0.md

 *admissibility* has exactly one arbiter — admission — and no candidate is admissible until it passes.

+Between the enrichment and the candidate artifacts there is a boundary worth naming, because the two sides fail differently and the difference decides who fixes what.
+On one side, the derivation can fail by being *incomplete or contradictory* — a register that does not say what the stage owed.
+On the other, it can fail in a way that reads as success: every register well-formed, every rule satisfied, and the design still does not fix the artifact it describes.
+The first is a fault in what was written.
+The second is a fault in what the language *allowed* to be left unwritten, and no amount of re-authoring a register will find it.

+That second failure is only visible if the boundary is measured rather than assumed. **The proportion of the facts an artifact requires that the design actually states is a quantity**, and construction must refuse to proceed below it.
+The reason is the paper's own thesis turned on
+itself: a generator that supplies a fact the design omitted has begun to author design.
+It becomes a second producer of meaning, unreviewed and ungoverned, sitting *below* the protocol where §4 argued the drift was finally removed.
+Specification drift does not need a specification document to reappear; it only needs somewhere unattended for a decision to be made.
+Measuring determination is what keeps that place from existing.

 One boundary must be drawn precisely here, because the paper later depends on it.
 Admission settles **buildability**: whether the proposed protocol is structurally and constitutionally sound.
 It does not, and cannot, settle whether the built system does what the business problem